 It is no small measure of success that GAA has crossed over three decades.
 In spite of difficult economic times and organizational challenges, we continue to work for and with the poorest of the poor.
 This is not easy work.
 It is done slowly, person to person, day to day, year after year.
 Our accomplishments are due to determination, perseverance, grit, and as our current Board Chair Ed Bancroft likes to say, a passion for the work.
 We’ve brought safe water to those who have no water, we’ve brought safety and security to orphans whose very lives are threatened, and we’ve brought financial stability to the poorest of households in the slums.

 What sets Global Alliance apart is the grassroots relationships developed with each of our African partners.
-Ongoing mentoring allows us to ensure that the needs of the families and communities are being met.
+Ongoing partnerships and collaboration allows us to ensure that the needs of orphans, children, youth, households and communities are being met.

-We value innovative ideas and technologies as an important way to grow new businesses.
-We look to our African partners as well as the individuals we serve for creative solutions to their needs.
+Most of all we value and listen to our African partners as well as the individuals we serve for creative, locally-based, and locally resourced, solutions to their needs.

 As Ghandi said, “Recall the face of the poorest and the weakest man (woman and child) whom you may have seen, and ask yourself if the step you are contemplating is going to be of any use to them.
 Will they gain anything by it?
 Will it restore them to control over their lives and destinies?”